hubot-archive/hubot-google-images/README.md

 # hubot-google-images

-A hubot script that provides a way to interact with the Google Images API for greater productivity and lulz.
+A hubot script that interacts with the Google Images API for greater productivity and lulz.

 See [`src/google-images.coffee`](src/google-images.coffee) for full documentation.